irinalapteva/irinalapteva.github.io/cv/cv.md

   also increased enrollment and after the pandemic brought the Conservatory to top 5% of prestigious Ballet Academies in the US.

-###### **Director of Education Programs**, [Brighton Ballet Theater (BBT)](https://www.bbtballet.org) <span class="cvdate">2010-2018</span>
+###### **Director of Education Programs**, [Brighton Ballet Theater (BBT)](https://www.brightonballet.org) <span class="cvdate">2010-2018</span>

-- Designed, developed, and managed outreach and education programs at public schools, senior centers, and community centers, engaging annualy up to 500 participants directly.
+- Created, developed and managed outreach and education programs at public schools, senior centers, and community centers, working with up to 500 people who directly participated in the programs.
 - Coordinated a team of teaching artists, engaged volunteers and parents on the daily basis, while collaborating closely with classroom teachers, school officials, principals, and directors.
-- Wrote grant proposals and reports for \>$200K and raised funds for education programs.
+- Wrote grant proposals and reports for more than $200K, managed budgets for education programs, and processed payrolls.
-- Taught dance classes, staged and choreographed up to one-hour dance shows, and acted as a host and stage manager during the performances.
+- Taught dance classes, staged and choreographed dance shows, and acted as a host and stage manager during the performances.
-- Organized performances, lecture demonstrations, and other events, such as the Nutcracker ballet and the Annual Children’s Festival “The World of Dance”, at public schools and colleges for thousands of students.
+- Organized the Nutcracker ballet, the Annual Children’s Festival “The World of Dance”, and other performances and lecture demonstrations at public schools and colleges for thousands of students.
-- Facilitated the opening of two new branches at the Staten Island Jewish Cultural Center and Snug Harbor, and developed dance programs and managed registration and marketing.
+- Assisted in opening two Staten Island branches at the Jewish Cultural Center and the Snug Harbor.
+Developed the dance programs there and managed the registration process, budget and marketing.
 - Created an initiative that promoted dancing for social causes in collaboration with the dance magnet of Intermediate School 228 public school while performing in theaters, schools, and hospitals to raise